allcloud-io/TrustStack-Data-Perimeter-Security-Packages/apps/security-packages/README.md

 # TrustStack Security Packages

-TrustStack provides a comprehensive suite of security packages designed to protect sensitive workloads in AWS environments.
+TrustStack provides a suite of service-specific security packages designed to address specific service-related security concerns for sensitive workloads in AWS environments.
 Each package provides a set of controls that implement multiple layers of defense, including preventative, proactive, detective, and responsive controls.
-Each security package addresses specific security concerns while maintaining developer agility through guardrails-aware implementations of CDK constructs.
+Each security package addresses service-specific considerations for data perimeter implementation while maintaining developer agility through guardrails-aware implementations of CDK constructs.

+**Important Note**: These security packages focus on service-specific considerations and controls.
+They are designed to complement foundational data perimeter policies that organizations should implement based on their specific requirements and the general guidance provided in the [Data Perimeter Guidelines](../../docs/data-perimeter-guidelines.md).

 **Table of Contents:**